appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### Error message

-The error message appears if the regular expression (**Regex**) and/or the **Valid** propery determine the input is invalid.
+The error message appears if the regular expression (**Regex**) and/or the **Valid** property determine the input is invalid.
 If a user enters an incorrect value, the widget shows "invalid input." by default.
 You can change this message by using the **Error message** property to provide better feedback to the user.

 ![](/img/inline32.PNG)